 Then a somewhat puzzled look appears in the face of the person who asked.
 Right, linguists deal with languages, so the next question goes something like this: “so do you speak a lot of languages?”.

-While this comes in handy and is many times the case, it’s not always true (ever heard of Chomsky?) because the focus of linguists is language as a system and as a human ability, rather than specific languages such as Japanese, French or Xhosa.
+While this comes in handy and is many times the case, it’s not always true (ever heard of Chomsky?) because the focus of linguists is language as a system and as a human ability, rather than specific languages such as Japanese, French or English.

 It’s also worth mentioning that linguists are not grammar vigilantes either (actually, quite the opposite).
 Linguistics as a discipline aims to answer questions like “what are the common features of all human languages?”, “what is the structure of language?”, “why is it so easy to learn a language when you are a child?”, “how do languages change through the years and why?” or “how can we model linguistic phenomena?”.